tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 How To Use
 ~~~~~~~~~~~~

-* Click `E` button to start the selection area, after the desired objects are selected, configure the template parameters and click the `Create` button.
+* Press `E` key to start the selection area, after the desired objects are selected, configure the template parameters and click the `Create` button.

 	.. image:: images/modes/TemplateMode/TemplateMode1.png